 SHOOTING DIGITAL

-A 220-page guide to shooting digital films, written by Marcus van Bavel, DVFilm's chief engineer.
+A 219-page guide to shooting digital films, written by Marcus van Bavel, DVFilm's chief engineer.
 Everything you need to know including selecting a camera, lighting, recording sound, editing, preparing for film transfer, promotion, marketing and distribution is found in this book.
-It is updated and printed several times a year and contains the latest information.
-The new edition contains two entire chapters on how to use the new 24P and HDV cameras: the Panasonic DVX100A, the Canon XL-2, and the Sony HDR-FX1.
+It was last updated in 2010.
+This edition contains lots of information on HD video cameras and HD-video-capable DSLRs like the Canon 5d, the Canon 7d, the Panasonic T2i, and the Panasonic GH1.
+A updated edition will be released in 2023 with new chapters on using Raylight Cutter.

 ONLINE REVIEWS